Do I Need to Pay Crypto Self-Employment Taxes?

 Do I need to pay crypto self-employment taxes?

-According to the IRS, you’ll need to pay the 15.3% tax if your net earnings from self-employment were more than $400 in a tax year.
+According to the IRS, you’ll need to pay the 15.3% tax if your net earnings from self-employment are more than $400 in a tax year.
 But what constitutes “self-employment” versus a hobby?

 Note that you do not pay self-employment taxes on crypto capital gains, as these are not considered "earned" income.